temryakov/cypress-backend-automation-testing/README.md

 # GA Cypress API automation tests

-Cypress Back-end automation testing project targeted to test REST API and GraphQL requests
+This project is aimed at creating automated tests for REST API and GraphQL requests using the Cypress framework.

+If you have any suggestions or find any areas where improvements can be made in terms of architecture or code, please feel free to leave your comments.
+Thank you!